Platformus/Platformus-Docs/platformus_website/advanced/custom_endpoints.rst

       }
     }

-Now, when our request processor class is added, navigate to the backend’s :guilabel:`Development/Endpoints` section and change the dafault endpoint's request processor C# class name:
+Now, when our request processor class is added, navigate to the backend’s :guilabel:`Development/Endpoints` section and change the default endpoint's request processor C# class name:

 .. image:: /images/platformus_website/advanced/custom_endpoints/1.png

-Please note, that our new request processor C# class is automatically resolved and added to the drop down list.
+Please note, that our new request processor C# class is automatically resolved and added to the drop-down list.
 Click the :guilabel:`Save` button.

 Now navigate to /en/about and our new request processor will process the request: